harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 the same as 1-of-1.
 With some work, even k-of-n will also look the same as 1-of-1 (and n-of-n).
-We can then propose a feature where a Lightning channel is backed by a UTXO guarded by a Taproot address, i.e. a Taproot-addressed channel, which increases the *onchain* privacy of unpublished channels.[^two-to-tango]
+We can then propose a feature where a Lightning channel is backed by a UTXO guarded by a Taproot address, i.e. a P2TR channel, which increases the *onchain* privacy of unpublished channels.[^two-to-tango]

 <!-- P2WSH 2-of-2: OP_0 <sig> <sig> <2 <key> <key> 2 OP_CMS>